 The Westin Denver International Airport, Colorado

-The Denver International Airport's brand new Westin is a destination on its own.
+The Westin Denver International Airport is a destination on its own.
 The 14-story, aviation-inspired design hotel sits just steps from the airport's TSA screening line and is a convenient commuter rail ride from downtown Denver.
 Guests at the Westin won't want to leave though because the hotel's indoor pool offers all of the floor-to-ceiling Rocky Mountain views you could need.